 - 1. Status Review: Academic progress will be assessed at the time a student is awarded and at the end of each semester after grades have been posted to academic history by the Registrar's Office.
-You will receive one of the following status notifications: - Pass: Your status was reviewed and you are eligible to receive aid for the following term. - Warning: Your status was reviewed and you are not meeting the minimum SAP guidelines.
-You will be put on a "Warning" status and allowed to keep aid for one term.
-Your continued eligibility will be determined after the next term check point. - Failure: Your status was reviewed after the check point of a "Warning" classification and it was found that you do not qualify for financial aid for the following term. - 2.
-Maximum Time Frame: Students may receive financial aid for a period of time not to exceed 1 1/2 times the normal length of their specific program of study.
+You will receive one of the following status notifications: - Your status was reviewed and you are eligible to receive aid Pass: for the following term.
+Your status was reviewed and you are not meeting the minimum SAP guidelines.
+You will be put on a "Warning" Warning: status and allowed to keep aid for one term.
+Your continued eligibility will be determined after the next term check point.
+Your status was reviewed after the check point of a Failure: "Warning" classification and it was found that you do not qualify for financial aid for the following term.
+Your status was reviewed and you are close to reaching your maximum timeframe in credit hour limit.
+You will Close to continue to be monitored until you have exhausted your Max: eligibility.
+Your continued eligibility will be determined after the next term check point.
+Your status was reviewed after the check point of "close to max" classification and it has been determined you have Max: exceeded the maximum timeframe in credit hours, you no longer qualify for federal financial assistance. - Maximum Time Frame: Students may receive financial aid for a period of time not to exceed 1 1/2 times the normal length of their specific program of study.
 For example, students in an Associate in Science Degree requiring 64 credit hours will have a maximum of 96 hours to complete the program.
 Students who transfer from other colleges will have all credit hours accepted by Southern Union included in the 96-hour total.
 The length of programs may vary.